akpiya/EMSim/README.md

 | Baseline | 71879879 µs |
 | Fully GPU optimized | 19001845 µs |

 At this larger scale, the GPU provides a 4x boost over the baseline.
-For a 3001x3001 grid, a GPU-enabled simulation step is 20x that of the a single-threaded CPU one.
+For a 3001x3001 grid, a GPU-enabled simulation step is 20x faster than that of a single-threaded CPU step.

 ## Usage & Controls
 | Key | Control |